How I Trained 100+ Engineers to Code with AI Agents (Cursor + Claude)

 env:

 PR_NUMBER: ${{ github.event.pull_request.number }}This catches 70% of issues before a human even opens the diff.
+The remaining 30% — architectural concerns, domain logic correctness, business requirement alignment — are the issues that genuinely require human expertise to identify.

 Training Program Structure